MonkeyLogic

 Organization

 An experiment is constructed using two main programming elements: A conditions file and a timing script.
-The conditions file is a tab-delimited text file which enumerates each possible sequence of stimulus presentations that can occur within any given trial of the experiment.
-The timing script is a a MATLAB program that determines when and under what conditions those stimuli are presented.
+The conditions file is a tab-delimited text file which enumerates each possible set of stimuli that can occur within any given trial of the experiment.
+The timing script is a a MATLAB program that determines when and under what conditions each of those stimuli are presented.
 The timing script can take full advantage of the resources of the MATLAB programming language to create straightforward tasks or to study complex, highly-contingent behaviors.
 Each stimulus is referred to as a “TaskObject” and can take the form of a visual object, a sound, or an analog or digital output (e.g., to drive a stimulator or injector).

 main menu